IvanRublev/Tennis-Refactoring-Kata-Progress/README.md

 Every commit is a step of the refactoring.

 ## Log
 Original kata is here https://github.com/emilybache/Tennis-Refactoring-Kata.
 The repository contains only Objective-C code.
 I want to go with Swift code on the kata.

 Before we start let's translate the Objecitve-C version to Swift.
-I've forked the original repo and making [Swift version of the kata's code there](https://github.com/IvanRublev/Tennis-Refactoring-Kata).
+I forked the original repo and made [Swift version of the kata's code](https://github.com/IvanRublev/Tennis-Refactoring-Kata).

+We begin with TennisGame1.
+We refactor the code in small steps.
+We run tests after each step and fix the code if some test fail.